...

 4. Spiral Springs

-Spiral springs are made by coiling rectangular metal strips to flat spirals.
+Spiral springs are made by coiling rectangular metal strips into flat spirals.
 On activation, it stores a reasonable amount of energy and can release it at a constant rate.
 The constant release makes it suitable for mechanical watches, toys, and seat recliners.

 Category Two: Leaf Springs